Blu3wolf/3DDBBuilderGUI/README.md

 F4-3DDBBuilder is coded by Mike Rivers and updated by Dunc and Switch of the BMS Dev Team.

-You can read more about it here: https://www.bmsforum.org/forum/showthread.php?32203-BMS-Tool-F4-3D-Database-Builder
+You can read more about it here: [BMS Tool F-4 3D Database Builder](https://www.bmsforum.org/forum/showthread.php?32203-BMS-Tool-F4-3D-Database-Builder)

 You can download it here: http://gofile.me/2lc3U/2p8CO3wnX  A copy is also included with each Release of 3DDBuilderGUI.